alien4cloud/alien4cloud-rms-scheduler-plugin/README.md

 ## Ideas

 Ability to cancel a workflow when it's expiration occurs ?
-How-to retry after a given period ?
+How-to retry after a given period in case of error ?
 Number of retry ? -1 = infinite